wang-yuancheng/shibemod/README.md

 text and require moderators' constant attention to remove them. <br> Hence, we built a lightweight Discord moderation bot that can filter common scam messages.

+## Bot Status
+**⚠️ This bot is now offline.**

+Due to the ongoing cost of hosting, the service was discontinued in **July 2026**.

+❤️ Thank you to everyone who supported the project. ❤️

 ## Tech Stack
 ![My Skills](https://skillicons.dev/icons?i=ts,go,python,fastapi,pytorch,redis,docker,aws,gcp)

 ## Dataset
 Using a simple python script, discord chat logs were pulled and cleaned. <br><br>